isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

  <ul style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Purchase travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs.</li>
              <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Prepare an electronic or physical copy of their insurance policy to bring with them to facilitate their entry into Singapore.<br/>
 <i>Note: Travel insurance products which meet the minimum coverage will be eligible.
-These include products offered by Singapore- and overseas-based insurers for visitors entering Singapore.
+These include products offered by Singapore- or overseas-based insurers for visitors entering Singapore.
 Click <a href="https://safetravel.ica.gov.sg/health/travelinsurance">here</a> for a list of products offered by Singapore-based insurers.</i></li>
      </ul>
     </td>
  </tr>